ethorsrud/Master/README.md

 Just testing varational autoencoder for image generation.
 Currently configured for images using dataset from https://kaggle.com/chetankv/dogs-cats-images Can be configured for LFP/EEG in the future.
+Use `VAE_new` as your VAE